artainmo/general-programming/languages/OCaml/README.md

 OCaml uses files as a basic unit for providing data hiding and encapsulation.
 Each file can be assigned an 'interface' that declares types for that file.
 An interface for a file 'filename.ml' is defined in a file with same name named 'filename.mli'.
 An interface should declare types for each of the values that are publicly accessible in a module, as well as any needed type declarations or definitions. '.mli' files need to be compiled but don't need to be specified during linking.

 At top of file you can 'open' a library, which means its implementations become directly accessible.
-For example by using `open Array` one can use the `create` function to create an array without the 'open' the same function is found like this `Array.open`.
+For example by using `open Array` one can use the `create` function to create an array.
+Without the 'open' the same function is found like this `Array.open`.
 The use of 'open' is not recommended as it can easily lead to errors from different implementations with same name leading to ambiguity.

 The 'ocamldebug' program can be used to debug a program compiled with 'ocamlc'.
 The 'ocamldebug' program is a little like the 'GNU gdb' program.
 It allows breakpoints to be set.
 When a breakpoint is reached, control is returned to the debugger so that program variables can be examined.
 To use 'ocamldebug', the program must be compiled with the `-g` flag.
 The debugger is invoked like this `ocamldebug ./programExecutable`.
 After the debugger has been launched it will prompt you for commands that allow you to execute and visualize the program's variable at a specific time point.